Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - Lines on a site plan which represent points of the same elevation as referenced to a ground surface.

-- The assembly and crafting of parts and materials by an individual or group of individuals expressing artistic, creative and natural talents.
+- An establishment or place of business engaged in the assembly and crafting of parts and materials by an individual or group of individuals expressing artistic, creative and natural talents.

 - The amount of something per unit area measure.
 Habitation units per square feet of area.